-Your dues are now $5!
+Annual dues are now $5!

-“We have two types of memberships,” Dick noted.
+“There are two types of memberships,” Dick noted.
 “The first is alumni—anyone who graduated from or attended Central, day or evening classes, between 1924 and 1982.
 The second is faculty/associate—any teacher or administrator or anyone who supports Central and our alumni association.

 See page 6 for our renewal/new member membership form or visit our website, www.centralpirates.com.

 1939 “On Oct.
 23, 2017, my mother, Francis June Reed Kline, ‘39, passed.
 She was 96.
 Mom was born on the family farm in Grove City in Franklin County, the sixth of eight children.
 She was the last surviving sibling.
 Her two younger siblings also were Central Pirates—Mary Reed Schutt, ‘41, and Arthur “Art” Reed, ‘47.

 “At Central, Mom was editor of the school newspaper.
 As editor, she had the opportunity to interview Eleanor Roosevelt at the then Deshler-Wallick hotel downtown.
 She liked to say she was so excited, she left without her hat!